Orderella/PopupDialog/README.md

 ```

-These buttons can also be customized with the appearance settings given above as well.
+These buttons can be customized with the appearance settings given above as well.

 ## Requirements
 As this dialog is based on UIStackViews, a minimum Version of iOS 9.0 is required.